 Verizon provides a cloud based platform to deliver IT, security, mobility and managed solutions to corporate and government customers.
-It has a global network that reaches more than 150 countries.
+It has a global network that reaches more than 150 countries, with Verizon Communications, Inc. as parent company.

 In addition to other definitions provided under this Policy, the following further terms shall have the meanings ascribed to them: